Managed IT Services Stoney Creek

 Do you handle OT and plant-floor networks?

 Yes.
 OT and IT segmentation is a standard scope item for Stoney Creek managed IT engagements in food processing, metal stamping, and mechanical manufacturing.
-We do not take ownership of the PLC programming itself, but we own the network segmentation, the SIEM-adjacent monitoring, the patch hygiene on IT-adjacent systems, and the audit-ready documentation of the plant network boundary.
+We do not take ownership of the PLC programming itself, but we own the network segmentation, the SIEM-adjacent monitoring, the patch hygiene on IT-adjacent systems.

 What is the difference between managed IT and IT support?